microsoft/promptbench/README.md

 - google/flan-ul2
 - chatgpt

-Note that for LLaMa and Vicuna model, you are supposed to download by yourself and assign the  `--model_dir your_model_path`.
+Please be aware that for the LLaMa and Vicuna models, you must download them manually and specify the `--model_dir your_model_path`.

-For ChatGPT, you are required to fill the OpenAI API key in `config.py`.
+For the utilization of ChatGPT, please refer to the instructions on the [OpenAI API website](https://platform.openai.com/docs/introduction) to construct the `predict` function in `inference.py`.

 #### Create your own model

-You can customize your own model by adding it into `inference.py create_model`.
+To create a customized model, add it to `inference.py create_model`.

-Next, add the model into `config.py MODEL_SET`.
+Subsequently, include the model in `config.py MODEL_SET`.

-Finally, you should customize the function that process the output of the function in `inference.py process_pred`.
+Lastly, modify the function that processes the output in `inference.py process_pred`.